Become a Patron

 Donate a Quilt

-We collected 418 quilts from the wonderful quilters in Arizona and several other states for the 2016 QFaC Quilt Auction.
+We collected 419 quilts from the wonderful quilters in Arizona and several other states for the 2016 QFaC Quilt Auction.
 Thanks to everyone who donated!
 August 1, 2016 was the last day quilts were accepted for the 2016 Auction.
-Although we are not actively seeking additional quilts we will be happy to take donated quilts for a variety of fundraisers during the next couple of years.
+We are now actively seeking quilts for the 2019 Auction Cycle and will be happy to take donated quilts for a variety of fundraisers during the next couple of years culminating in a special event in the fall of 2019,

 Print the new quilt donation form here Quilt Donation Form